 The flooring is large format concrete lookalike porcelain tiles in a matt finish.
 Why were these tiles chosen for the shop?

 The tiles were chosen because they have a nice finish on them with varying degrees of texture.
-As the client didn’t want gloss floor tiles that were all the same colour these were the perfect choice, the large format also makes the shop feel a lot bigger.
+As the client didn’t want gloss floor tiles that were all the same colour these were a perfect choice, the large format also makes the shop feel a lot bigger.

 The building is not new.
 Were there any challenges that you needed to overcome on this one?

-Being built around 1930 and having had a few renovations throughout its time nothing was easy, from the floors being 60mm out of level from one end to the other, termite damaged floors and limited access and parking it really made for quite a difficult project.
+Being built around 1930 and having had a few renovations throughout its time nothing was easy, from the floors being 60mm out of level from one end to the other, termite-damaged floors and limited access and parking it really made for quite a difficult project.